| 09:30~12:00 |

 - 1. Guillaume Fau: The Case of Marcel Proust’s Manuscripts : From Creative Genius to Artificial Intelligence.
 A Critical Perspective

-- 3. Younguk Kim: Melancholy of Books
+- 3. Younguk Kim: The Melancholy of Books

 - Discussant : Sukkyun Woo, Jiyeon Cha